namcancode/AIO/mods/Better Bots/readme.txt

 PsychoticFalcon - Contributed the Swedish localization chrom[K]a - Contributed the Russian localization shadows - Contributed the Chinese localization
-SC - Advice on disabling the "run_stop" and "run_start" animations and general feedback Punk Foxy - Bug reporting and testing; general feedback
+SC - Advice on disabling the "run_stop" and "run_start" animations and general feedback; wrote the code
+	fixing the bots' bag carrying speed
+Punk Foxy - Bug reporting and testing; general feedback